isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 **2b.
 Fabric Data Factory Pipeline and Warehouse** - Use this method if you prefer no-code and T-SQL only implementation

-A video that walks you through the steps below can be accessed at this link.

 1. Open up your Fabric Workspace and switch to Data Engineering persona using the menu on bottom left corner
 2. Create a new Warehouse or use an existing one.
 Examples in this repo will use the name **CMS_Warehouse**
 3. Click the **+ Warehouses** button and select the Lakehouse containing the flattened table of CMS data.
 Examples in this repo refer to the name **CMS_Lakehouse**